Why does LiDAR have a specific wavelength?

 Did you know?

-As a complementary information, you can read how detector efficiency impacts LiDAR wavelength.
+As a complementary information, you can read why atmospheric absorption of solar radiation also determines LiDAR wavelength.